onqtam/headjack/docs/what/competition.md

 https://arxiv.org/pdf/2402.03239.pdf

+If we could invite one other company in the world to build with us - it would be Farcaster

 Farcaster is a humble proof of concept for the value of open protocols around identity - but it is limited in terms of scale and a few other properties